Celiac and Weight Gain

 This is entirely normal.
 This weight gain can be a sign that your body is re-nourishing itself – yay!

-Reason number 2 behind weight gain and celiac could be that you’re finally able to enjoy food again and thus are finding delicious GF foods to enjoy.
+Reason number 2 behind weight gain and celiac could be that you’re finally able to enjoy food again and thus are finding delicious gluten-free foods to enjoy.

 When I was first diagnosed, it seemed like everything upset my stomach.
 After figuring out what was causing it, I suddenly wasn’t as afraid of all foods.
 Meaning I was able to enjoy food again – and there is nothing wrong with that.